Discover top website trends and insights for 2025

 Web standards are the specifications that define the WWW, including best practices for web development and design.

-Web standards were created to formalize all pages across the web and create ethical standards for creation and use.
+Web standards were created to formalize all pages across the web and establish ethical guidelines that don't exclude people.
 The first three web standards might sound familiar:

 • HyperText Markup Language (HTML)